vaishnav67/RaspberryPiIntercom/README.md

 # Android App
 Built with Android Studio 4.1.3.
 Just open the project folder using Android Studio and run it.

+# PushBullet
+1. Get your access token and device name from https://www.pushbullet.com/ and replace them in app.py.

 # Flask Server
 1. Run `python3 -m pip install -r requirements.txt` to install all dependencies (Use a virtual environment so that you don't mess up your normal python)